wp-plugins/kama-wp-smile/readme.txt

 == Changelog ==

 = 1.6.7 (5.5.2015) =
-FIX: Adaptation to Emoji icons added by WP 4.2
+FIX: Adaptation to Emoji icons added in WP 4.2

 = 1.6.6.1 (6.09.2014) =
 Adaptation to WP 4.0